What is a notary, anyway?

 “Dominion Topography” is a fancy way of saying “the lay of the land.”
 In other words, we are glad to go wherever our services are needed (mostly within Harris County).

-Why is there a flying lion holding a scroll on your front page?
+Why is there a flying lion on your home page?

 The winged lion is one of the symbols of St. Mark the Evangelist, patron saint of notaries.